 Alaska Marine has 3 width categories

-Fares for RVs using Alaska and BC Ferries
+Fares for RVs using Alaska ferries or BC Ferries

-Regarding width, the Alaska Marine Highway imposes a surcharge equal to 25% of the vehicle fare to all wide vehicles; and a surcharge equal to 50% of the vehicle fare to extra wide vehicles
+Regarding width, the Alaska Marine ferries impose a surcharge equal to 25% of the vehicle fare to all wide vehicles; and a surcharge equal to 50% of the vehicle fare to extra wide vehicles

 Small portable containers of fuel (5 gallons or less and limited to 2 containers) must be properly sealed, labelled with the owner's name for ID, and stored by AMHS while on route.

-As all propane tanks are turned off during a voyage, it is important to stock up on ice if you are carrying perishables
+As all propane tanks are turned off during a voyage, it is important to stock up on ice if carrying perishables.

-Pets traveling into Alaska from another state or province must have a health certificate no more than 30 days old,
+Pets traveling into Alaska by ferry from another state or province, must have a health certificate no more than 30 days old.

-Alaska Marine charges $25 per pet entering or exiting AK through Bellingham and $10 per pet through Prince Rupert
+Alaska Marine charges $40 per pet entering or exiting Alaska through Bellingham and $25 per pet if travelling by ferry through Prince Rupert